EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

 * `locked` sets the dataset or container to a locked state, that prevents other files from being added or removed.
 * `dids` the files within Rucio you wish to be replicates.
 * `copies` How many copies of the data you want to make.
-* `rse_expression` can either be a specific RSE, or can be a filter .expression, such as `tape=True` or `country=UK` and Rucio will place as many copies as was requested in different sites (when possible), to fulfil the rule.
+* `rse_expression` can either be a specific RSE, or can be a filter. expression, such as `tape=True` or `country=UK` and Rucio will place as many copies as was requested in different sites (when possible), to fulfil the rule.

 ### delete-rule